Microsoft and unions: South Korea

 In the Summer of 2017, 370 workers of Microsoft Korea (half of the total workforce) formed Microsoft Korea Labor Union (한국마이크로소프트노동조합).
 (Note: Banners of the union describes itself in English as "Microsoft Korea Labor Union" while UNI Global calls them "Microsoft Korea Workers' Union") It is led by Lee Ok-Hyoung, and is affiliated to the Korea Confederation of Trade Union.
 (Note: ETNews claims MS Korea union formed in July 2017, while The Investor states it was formed in August 2017.)
 The union signed its first collective agreement in 2018, negotiation wages annually since.

 On November 24, 2021, 90% of the union membership voted to go on strike over long working hours and a 3.5% pay-raise offer that was rejected by the union membership, instead demanding a 6.5% pay-raise.
 The strike authorization passed after 37 rounds of negotiations.

 Sweden

 King is a video-game subsidiary of Activision Blizzard, headquartered in Stockholm.
+It has 500 employees spread between Stockholm and Malmö.
 King is best known for publishing Candy Crush.
 In October 2024, Stockholm employees voted to form a "union club" (Fackklubb) with Unionen, a Swedish trade union.
-As of January 2025, they have 217 members and meet with management to negotiate for a collective agreement.
+As of January 2025, they have 217 members and met with management to negotiate for a collective agreement.
 The impetus for increased membership was due to the cancellation of a private company doctor.
+King signed its first collective agreement with Swedish unions Unionen and Engineers of Sweden in lieu of a scheduled strike for September 25, 2026.
+Employees would be involved before organizational changes happen, including mass dismissals.

+Sweden is one of the most unionized countries in the world, with 70% union density, and 90% collective agreement coverage.
+Most of the coverage is through sectoral collective agreements.
+The strong industrial position of workers, means Sweden has one of the lowest strike rates, even within the Nordic regions.